 Also co-starring is James Brolin, father of Josh Brolin (True Grit, Men in Black 3, The Goonies) and Edward Mulhare who I loved on 60s tv in The Ghost and Mrs. Muir.
 The female role played by Raffaella Carra was a Hollywood addition to the plot.

 Sinatra, who had a long film career, and had won an Oscar for From Here to Eternity, received some of his best reviews for Von Ryan’s Express’s.
 Life Magazine praised him, “Sinatra’s expertly done Von Ryan is a harsh character.
 It is a role that calls for nuances that Sinatra has rarely had to express before.
 The Hollywood Citizen News wrote “This is Sinatra at his best as an actor.”
 (Knight 356).
 This was an action movie before the modern era of action movie was inaugurated with Bullitt (1968) and The French Connection (1971) and the exciting pacing made the film a hit.

 Filmed on location in Spain and Italy, it was one of the films of the era that made soundstage filming seem limp and insular.
-The POW camp was built in Italy, and the tunnel scenes were filmed in Spain.
+The POW camp was not built in Italy, as often reported, but on the front lot at the Fox Studios on Pico Boulevard, Los Angeles, California, and the tunnel scenes were filmed in Spain.
 The military vehicles were real.
 For Sinatra fans, the sound stage scenes are most important because it is the place where his new love interest, Mia Farrow, was filming her successful tv series Peyton Place.
 She often joined him, as their blooming May-December romance just becoming public knowledge.